lirm/aeron-go/archive/README.md

 The library should be fully reentrant.

-Each Archive instance has it's won aeron instance running a proxy (outgoing/producer) and control (incoming/subscriber) pair.
+Each Archive instance has it's own aeron instance running a proxy (outgoing/producer) and control (incoming/subscriber) pair.

+It was tempting to make the sourceLocation a boolean ```isLocal``` but keeping the underlying codec value allows for future additionals.
+However, where the protocol specifies a BooelanType a bool is used until encoding.

 Questions/Issues
 ===